Can you drive in the UAE with a foreign licence?

 Residents in Abu Dhabi can apply through the TAMM platform rather than the RTA portal.
 Log in to TAMM using your UAE Pass, search for "Replace Driving Licence Issued By Another Country," and submit your application.
 The system automatically checks your eligibility.

-Applying in other Emirates?
+Applying in Other Emirates?

 Residents of Sharjah and the northern emirates can begin the process through the Ministry of Interior (MOI) website or the MOI UAE smart app.
 You can register via the UAE Pass using your email address.

-Converting a foreign driving licence in other Emirates
+Converting your licence in other emirates

 While the overall process of converting a foreign driving licence in the UAE is similar across all emirates, the procedures and authorities responsible for it vary by emirate.